Direct Color

 Shape Transformation

 Change the properties on this page to try out different shapes.
-See Shape Transformation for details.

 Change the Shape Transformation used to define Alternate Mapping 2.
-To do this, select the Shape Transformation properties page:

 General